openstack/requirements/README.rst

   *is* stable, or to contribute to the upstream community to help stabilize it.

-- Libraries should contain a sensible known working minimum version
+- Library specifications should not contain a minimum version

-  Bare library names are bad.
-If it's unknown what a working minimum is, look at the output of pip freeze at the end of a successful DevStack/tempest run and use that version.
-At least that's known to be working now.
+  Individual projects may want to start with different "lower bound" versions of dependencies, so we do not track those explicitly in the ``global-requirements.txt`` file.

 - Commit message should refer to consuming projects(s)